chen-bowen/Face_Recognition_with_Linear_Regression/README.md

 # face_recognition

-This is the project #1 I completed for Machine Learning and Data Mining course.
+## Abstract

-The instructions and questions are in the "Project 1 Instructions. pdf"
+This project is the first project completed for Machine Learning and Data Mining course during my senior year at the University of Toronto.